 From backyard birdwatchers to field ornithologists and researchers, bird club activities are available for novice and expert birders alike.
 We encourage families and youth to join us in observing and studying Wisconsin birds.

 Bird Club activities

 All activities are open to the general public.

 - Monthly programs meet from September to May on the 3rd Thursday of each month at 7:00 p.m.
-Meetings are held at the Horicon Marsh International Education Center, located on Hwy.
+Meetings are held at the Horicon Marsh Education and Visitor Center, located on Hwy.
 28, between the cities of Horicon and Mayville.

 - Field trips are offered throughout the year to a variety of locations and habitats to experience and learn about the birds of the area.

 - Bird surveys - Members are involved in monitoring some of the bird populations at Horicon Marsh and other locales to supplement surveys conducted by Wisconsin DNR and other researchers.